Nesplee/LIBFT/README.md

 <img src=".assets/divider.png" width="100%" alt="" />

-## Highlights

-Four things this library is strict about, on top of just "reimplementing the standard library":
+<a name="highlights"></a>
+<h2 align="center">Highlights</h2>

+`libft` isn't just "reimplement the man pages" — the subject enforces a set of constraints that make the exercise harder than it looks:

-- **56 functions, one per file** — character, string, memory, conversion, and output primitives, split exactly as the Norm requires.
+- **56 functions, fully scoped** — character classification, string manipulation, memory management, conversions, and fd-based output, split one function per file exactly as the Norm requires.
-- **Zero warnings, zero shortcuts** — `-Wall -Wextra -Werror`, no `for` loops, one instruction per line.
+- **Zero tolerance for warnings or shortcuts** — the whole library compiles clean under `-Wall -Wextra -Werror`, with no `for` loops and one instruction per line allowed.
-- **No leaks, ever** — every allocator handles `malloc` failure without leaking what it already grabbed.
-- **`get_next_line` + `ft_printf` built in** — not bolted on afterward, first-class parts of the library.
+- **Every allocation is leak-checked at the failure path** — not just the happy path: if a `malloc` fails midway through building a string or a list, whatever was already allocated gets freed before returning `NULL`.
+- **`get_next_line` and `ft_printf` are first-class citizens** — folded into the library from the start rather than bolted on as an afterthought, since almost every later project depends on both.

 <img src=".assets/divider.png" width="100%" alt="" />

-## Build & Usage
+<a name="build--usage"></a>
+<h2 align="center">Build & Usage</h2>

 ```bash
 make        # builds libft.a (mandatory part + get_next_line + printf helper)